quantumdemo/Connecte/README.md

 ## Deployment

-To deploy the LinkMe application to a production environment, follow these general steps:
+To deploy the Connecte application to a production environment, follow these general steps:

 1.  **Choose a Hosting Provider:** Platforms like Heroku, DigitalOcean, AWS, or PythonAnywhere are good choices.
 2.  **Use a Production WSGI Server:** The Flask development server is not suitable for production.
 Use a robust WSGI server like Gunicorn (which is included in `requirements.txt`).